bleeptv/music-streaming-engagement-scraper/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] Mu changes have been tested via automated unit/integration/regression tests
+- [ ] My changes have been tested via automated unit/integration/regression tests
 - [ ] Any dependent changes have been merged and published in downstream modules